24aitor/NicePrinter/README.rst

 This package is uploaded to pypa.io so you can install it running pip.

-pippip install niceprinter
+pip install niceprinter

 Then in the file you want to use this package, you should import niceprinter.

-fromfrom NicePrinter import *
+from NicePrinter import *

 And now you can use the functions available on `API`_.